campa-consortium/pals/source/overview.md

 The components here are:
 - **Simulation program:** A simulation program.
 - **Interface layer:** Code to interface between the structures defined by the program and the lattice structure defined by the Translator.
-The program maintainer(s) must create the interface layer since this code will be program specific.
-However, structure translation should (hopefully) be relatively straight forward.
+This code will be program specific and outside the scope of the standard.
+However, structure translation should (hopefully) be relatively straightforward.
 - **Translator:** Package supplied with the lattice standard.
-The Translator has code to put lattice information into a "expanded form".
+The Translator has code to put lattice information into an "expanded form".
 This includes expanding beam lines, evaluating expressions, etc.
 - **Reader / Writer:** Package to read/write files of a standard format (JSON, YAML, etc).
 Packages to do this are widely available.